moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 #### Class with a specific name

-The shortest way to find a class with the good name is to use the `detect` method.
+The shortest way to find a class with a name is to use the `detect` method.

 ```st
 classes := model allWithType: FamixStClass.